-A colder fermentation will give the wine more elements of tree and tropical fruit.
+A colder fermentation will give the wine more elements of trees and tropical fruit.
 Raise the fermentation temperature and you get more terroir and mineral aspects.
-Barrel fermentation will give the wine more body.

 Areas in France known to grow Sauvignon Blanc are the Loire Valley and Bordeaux.
 Other famous areas are California and New Zealand.

 Sauvignon has a sharper taste than a Chardonnay, some flavors you’ll notice are:

 - Wet concrete